oskardudycz/event-driven.io/content/pages/1--training/index.en.md

 ![photo](1651942455589.jpg)

+I perfectly remember how I started my journey with Event-Driven Architecture and Event Sourcing.
+I was banging my head against the wall.
+I thought it was pointless.
+However, I was stubborn, and it turned out that it was not as difficult as painting it.

+The main reason is the lack of decent PRACTICAL learning materials.
+For several years I have been trying to cover it up by documenting and sharing my path and the knowledge I have gained.

+Now you also have the opportunity to take advantage of it!
+Without hitting your head against a wall.

+I run trainings both online and offline in the office.

 ## Practical Introduction to Event Sourcing

-**Description:** Event Sourcing allows you to create business-related applications.
+🛠️ **Description:** Event Sourcing allows you to create business-related applications.
 Recording events (facts) about the business process gives a complete understanding of your workflow and reflects them in the code.
 It is wrongly considered a complicated pattern that is challenging to apply in practice.
 The workshop will be hands-on and teach you how to use Event Sourcing, giving you solid foundations.
 Exercises will be run in C#, Java or NodeJS.

-**Outcomes:**
+🧑‍🎓 **Outcomes:**
 - Good understanding of all the building blocks of Event Sourcing,
 - When and how to use it and what benefits it brings,
 - How to reflect your business logic in the code using events,